0xsequence/sequence-unreal/README.md

 Here is where you'll fill in the various configuration values for the plugin, for the time being we don't support Facebook or Discord authentication so feel free to ignore those 2 clientId's for now.

+### Upgrading to Unreal 5.3
+If your project is currently on 5.2, then for this version you'll want to upgrade to 5.3.
+To do this close the Unreal Editor, Close your Code Editor.
+Right click on your Unreal Project file.
+Then select Switch Unreal Engine Version, Choose 5.3 and click okay.
+Once done.
+Open your code editor and rebuild your source code.

+As way of future proofing we recommend installing visual studio 2022 in accordance with [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine) as Unreal 5.4 and onward will be dropping support for visual studio 2019.

 ### YourProject.Build.cs

 In some instances your build.cs may not update properly for your project when this happens you'll be unable to import plugin,